-In this lab we will continue to work with age-structured populations: specifically, we will get familiar with matrix projection models!
-Remember that while matrix population models may look complicated, they are just a modified version of the discrete exponential growth model: \(N_{t+1}=\lambda \cdot N_t\).
+In this lab we will continue to work with age-structured populations: specifically, we will get familiar with matrix population models!
+Remember that while matrix population models may look complicated, they are at their heart a structured version of the discrete exponential growth model: \(N_{t+1}=\lambda \cdot N_t\).

 If you want to follow along in R, you can find the R script here.
 I recommend right-clicking on the link, saving the script to a designated folder, and loading up the script in RStudio.